Claude Code Slash Commands: The Comprehensive Developer's Guide

 - Project commands (

-The community has created 100+ additional commands organized into namespaces like /dev:*
+The community has created 100+ additional commands organized into namespaces like /dev:*, /test:*, /deploy:*, /security:*, and /docs:*.

 Advanced Features and Limitations of .claude/commands